 In your exhaust system, resonator is first 'in line of fire'.
 This is where you have a chance for increasing your engine power and throttle response.
 Majority of stock systems use chambered resonators.
 These are great for noise reduction, but they increase exhaust back pressure.
 Replacing these with straight through resonators will increase the exhaust speed and flow.
 Your exhaust will be louder, but this will be OK as long as there is no exhaust drone.
 Choosing a resonator with correct length and diameter is crucial for avoiding it.

 When it comes to pipes, there are two things to consider: diameter and bending.
 It is common to use a bit larger pipe diameter.
 This will increase exhaust flow rate, resulting in more power from your engine.
 Yet, significantly larger pipe diameter will have negative impact on your performance.
 Also, all bends should be mandrel made, as this will ensure continuous exhaust flow.

 Mufflers are a final element of your exhaust system and have the biggest impact on the overall exhaust note.
 It has least effect on the exhaust flow and back pressure.
-This means that you can choose one that that will bring the noise down, without affecting the engine power.
+This means that you can choose one that will bring the noise down, without affecting the engine power.
 Also, exhaust tips are a part of the exhaust system that is always visible.
 Right exhaust tip will bring up the visual appearance of your car.
 You can choose from mufflers with a single or dual exists, and with various tip shapes for the best result.
-By the way, you can use the best OBD2 scanner to make test your exhaust system, it is the best tool to do it.

 On V6 or V8 engines, X-pipes or H-pipes can be used instead of resonators.
 In this case, noise and drone cancelation are achieved by their careful design and positioning.